 Tanzanite is the bluish-violet variety of the mineral zoisite.
 The gem exhibits pleochroism, meaning that the color of the gemstone shifts as you change its position.
 This creates a huge challenge for gem cutters, as a compromise always exists between getting the best color out of the gem while keeping it a desirable size.

-How valuable is tanzanite?
+How valuable is Tanzanite?

 Like other colored stones, the value of tanzanite hinges on four crucial factors: color, clarity, cut, and carat weight.
 The following guidelines will help in choosing tanzanite stones for your collection.